swiftlettech/smart-sweeper/README.md

 Releases
 ---------------
 Releases are forthcoming.
 SMART Sweeper is still in the development stage.
+Please see the [dev branch](https://github.com/swiftlettech/smart-sweeper/tree/dev).

 Requirements
 ---------------